 Before you can run the GLASS E software to control a particular surface, that surface needs to be set up to allow the Glass E interface to function.
-In the E-6 GUI press the Options Tab and choose Misc Options from the AVAILABLE OPTIONS scroll down list to display the screen that has the Glass E interface options.
-Enter a Port number (the default is 49152), a Username, and a Password (see the example screen above), then click APPLY.
+In the E-6 GUI press the Options Tab and choose Misc see the following screen:

+Options from the AVAILABLE OPTIONS scroll down list to display the screen that has the Glass E interface options.
+Enter a Port number (the default is 49152), then click APPLY.
 The surface is now ready to host a link to the Glass E software.